Skip to content

 Parameter Description

-• column: An SFunction object representing the field to be incremented.
+• column: An SFunction object representing the field to increment.

-• val: A Number object representing the value to increment by.
+• val: A Number object representing the value to add.

 • condition (optional): A boolean value indicating whether to perform the increment operation when the condition is met.